 Capula Investment Management LLP hired Steven Heanly, a managing director at Angelo Gordon & Co., as the $13 billion hedge fund adds to a team of traders buying distressed assets in Europe, according to a person familiar with the matter.

 Heanly joined London-based Capula yesterday as a senior portfolio manager, said the person, who asked not to be identified because the firm is private.
 He will work with Steven Zander, a former global co-head of loan and distressed debt trading at Bank of America Corp. that Capula hired in June.

 Hedge funds and private-equity firms have raised about 60 billion euros ($77 billion) to target assets that may be sold by European banks facing stiffer regulatory capital requirements, according to PricewaterhouseCoopers LLP.
-Capula is among firms including Apollo Global Management LLC (APO) and Marathon Asset Management LP that have started such funds focused on Europe.
+Capula is among firms including Apollo Global Management LLC (APO:US) and Marathon Asset Management LP that have started such funds focused on Europe.

 Capula spokesman Jonathan Gasthalter declined to comment.
 Garrett Walls, a managing director at Angelo Gordon, didn’t return a telephone call seeking comment.
 Heanly wasn’t available for comment.

 Heanly was head of European special situations investing for Angelo Gordon, the $25 billion New York-based investment firm started by John Angelo and Michael Gordon.